The size of the problem

 Impact of fungal infections

-- Chronic pulmonary aspergillosis – Over 3 million affected worldwide.
-Diagnosis often confused with TB, and requires radiology and aspergillus antibody test; 30% mortality in 6 months, often by coughing up blood.
+- Chronic pulmonary aspergillosis – diagnosis often confused with TB; requires radiology and Aspergillus antibody test; 30% mortality rate in 6 months, often by coughing up blood (haemoptysis).
 Treatment partially successful but long term.
-450,000 deaths per year.

-- Pneumocystis pneumonia - ~15% mortality in UK in AIDS, ~50% non-AIDS, 100% if not diagnosed and treated.
+- Pneumocystis pneumonia - ~15% mortality in AIDS in UK, 30% in AIDS in Africa, ~50% non-AIDS, 100% if not diagnosed and treated.
 Diagnosis difficult without PCR or fluorescence microscopy.
 Treatment straightforward and available.
-80,000 deaths per year.

 - Candida bloodstream infection - ~40% mortality, treated.
 Diagnosis by blood culture.
 Treatment straightforward, best drugs expensive.
 120,000 deaths per year.